 There aren’t any specific bonus rounds that you might expect from a modern slot game, but there is a ‘double or nothing’ style game where you’re challenged to beat the dealer.
 It’s as simple as it sounds, a mini-game in which you pick one of four cards and hope that it’s better than what the dealer draws, but has the potential to make you much richer with little effort.

-Aces & Faces is an interesting take on the slot genre that is fun and refreshing if you’re used to the randomness of modern slot games.
-There’s genuine strategy at play here just like real poker, so it’s the perfect game if you want to feel like a master of your own destiny.
-However, making serious cash is hard and risky in this game due to the amounts you need to bet, so it may not be for the faint of heart!
+Aces & Faces is an exciting take on the slot genre that is fun and refreshing if you’re used to the randomness of modern slot games.
+There’s a simple strategy at play here, just like real poker, so it’s the perfect game if you want to feel like a master of your destiny.
+However, making serious cash is challenging and risky in this game due to the amounts you need to bet, so it may not be for the faint of heart!